rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![hd wallet provider install](/assets/img/tutorials/setup-truffle-oz/image-18.png)

-As I said before, the option `-E` is to save dependencies with an exact version rather than using npm's default.

-This `truffle package` comes with so many dependencies.
+This `truffle package` comes with many dependencies, and so can take a long time to complete.
 A successful installation message is shown if everything works fine.

 ![hd wallet provider successful installation](/assets/img/tutorials/setup-truffle-oz/image-19.png)